uber-go/guide/style.md

   // ...
 }
 ```

+Prefer table-test (structured) style when possible even for a single test case -
+this style makes the tests easier to extend in the future as the the “arguments under
+test” are clearly specified via `have` and `want`.

 Parallel tests, like some specialized loops (for example, those that spawn
 goroutines or capture references as part of the loop body),